Things to do in London

 Climb O2 Arena London

-What awaits you at the top of O2 are 360 panoramic views of the historic Greenwich’s landscapes, the Olympic Park, Tower Bridge, the Shard, the Excel, the White Towers, and the Canary Wharf.
+At the top of O2, you can enjoy 360-degree panoramic views of historic Greenwich, including the Olympic Park, Tower Bridge, the Shard, the Excel, the White Towers, and Canary Wharf.

 Climbing O2 Arena London